joaop06/JCoder/backend/src/technologies/README.md

 ## Features

 - ✅ Full CRUD operations for technologies
-- ✅ Technology categorization (Backend, Frontend, Database, ORM, Infrastructure, Mobile, Version Control, Other)
 - ✅ Profile image upload and management for each technology
 - ✅ Pagination and filtering support
-- ✅ Query by category and active status
+- ✅ Query by active status
 - ✅ Display order management for sorting
 - ✅ Soft delete functionality
 - ✅ Cache integration for improved performance